New SEND School in Warmley, BristoL

 - Rigorous Academic Progress Tracking and Assessment through the use of B squared tracking software.

-- Baseline Developmental Assessments and Progress Tracking, including initial Thrive or Boxall Profiling.
+- Baseline Developmental Assessments and Progress Tracking, including initial Motional assessments.

-- Thrive and attachment based interventions and approaches embedded throughout the curriculum.
+- Attachment based interventions and approaches embedded throughout the curriculum.

 - Personalised Reward Scheme linked to the school token economy.